This is the best quick and easy spelt naan recipe and it's yeast-free too. It takes about one-third less time to make without the yeast.

 - Heat a frying pan or cast iron skillet to medium high.
 Keep a lid next to it.

-- Roll a piece of dough gently into a round about 1/4″ thick, sprinkling with a little chopped cilantro halfway through rolling.
+- Roll a piece of dough gently with a rolling pin into a round about ¼" thick, sprinkling with a little chopped cilantro halfway through rolling.
 Dough does not need to be in a perfect circle.

 - Repeat with remaining pieces of dough.